dpmramesh/openlmi-poc/cmpi-providers-libs/pywbem/README.txt

 	fcbstage -n root/cimv2 Py_UnixProcess.mof

-(This command only copy the Py_UnixProcess.mof file in the folder /var/lib/sfcb/stage/mofs/root/cimv2/)
+This command only copy the Py_UnixProcess.mof file in the folder /var/lib/sfcb/stage/mofs/root/cimv2/.
+The SFCB MOF compiler, invoked by sfcbstage, automatically finds the missing schema elements, and imports them.
+In this case Py_UnixProcess.mof is a derivated class of CIM_UnixProcess, so the file /usr/share/sblim-cmpi-base/Linux_Base.mof (???) is imported in the stagin area too.

 5. sfcbrepos - rebuilds  the  sfcb  class repository from the staging files.
 Rebuilding is done offline and the sfcb CIMOM must be restarted for changes